 The growth of the state's overall population, as well as demographic changes within that overall growth, impacts the demand for outdoor recreation.
-Idaho's population increased by 17.3 percent (271,524 people) from 2010 to 2020, far surpassing the national growth rate of 7.4 percent and ranking second behind Utah.
+Idaho's population increased by 17.3% (271,524 people) from 2010 to 2020, far surpassing the national growth rate of 7.4%.
 At the end of the 2020 Census period, Idaho's total population was 1,839,106.
-Since April 2020, Idaho has experienced growth of 3.4 percent and continues to rank among the states with the fastest annual and cumulative growth rates.
+Since April 2020, Idaho has experienced a growth of 3.4%, continually ranking amongst the states with the fastest annual and cumulative growth rates.

-While growth was seen in all but seven Idaho Counties, growth was concentrated in predominantly urban areas including Ada, Canyon, Kootenai, and Bonneville Counties (US Census Bureau).
-With the continued trend towards moving away from larger metropolitan areas in neighboring states, Idaho is expected to experience continued steady growth - an annual rate of 1.1 percent through 2029 and reaching an estimated population of 1,990,232 (Idaho Department of Labor).
+While growth was seen in all but 7 Idaho Counties, growth was concentrated in predominantly urban areas including Ada, Canyon, Kootenai, and Bonneville Counties (US Census Bureau).
+With the continued trend towards moving away from larger metropolitan areas in neighboring states, Idaho is expected to experience continued steady growth - an annual rate of 1.1% through 2029 reaching an estimated population of 1,990,232 (Idaho Department of Labor).